jn222/Prior-Authorization-Helper/README.md

 - Use zod for typing and validation
   - NOTE: due to time constraint, did not get to validating API responses
-- Use NextJS with shadcn components for prototyping
+- Use NextJS with shadcn components for prototyping.

-## Components
+- Loose component structure:
+  - Main page
+  - PriorAuthorizationForm
+    - UploadInput

-### DeterminationView
+  - DeterminationView

-Props: determination

-Functionality:

-- Make API Call
+    - Header NOTE: make API call in this component
-- Display form and
+    - Step NODE: Display reasoning
+      - OptionList
+      - EvidenceList
+      - LogicList
+    - DecisionSummary